perciplex/perciplex.github.io/index.md

 ### What is Reality as a Service?

-Reality as a Service or RaaS is a platform we built for trying code written for OpenAI Gym envoirnments on real robots.
-We built a fleet of pendulum robots that anyone can run your controller on.
+Reality as a Service or RaaS is a platform we built for testing OpenAI Gym controllers on real robots.
+We built a fleet of pendulum robots that you can run your controller on for free.
+Head over to [raas.perciplex.com](https://raas.perciplex.com) to try it out.
+Check out the docs at [here](https://perciplex.github.io/raas/).

 ```python
 import gym